How to Make a Stock Chart in Excel

 Stock Chart Using Line vs Columns

-Right click on one of the columns and change the volume series chart type to line
+Right click on one of the columns in the VOHLC chart and change the volume series chart type to line chart.

 Box and Whisker Plot

-Similar to the Open High Low Close Stock Chart, the Box Plot shows Outliers using * and shades the box to show the median.
+Similar to the Open High Low Close Stock Chart, the Box Plot shows Outliers using "X" and shades the box to show the median.

 QI Macros Add-in for Excel Makes it Easy to Create All of These Charts